 Diesel engines for additized ethanol

-In the past Detroit Diesel manufactured glow-plug equipped heavy-duty engines for using methanol or ethanol.
-However, many problems like engine wear, and glow-plug failures and excessive fuel consumption were encountered.
-Thus the production of these engines was discontinued.
-In Sweden another approach was selected: adding ignition improver and lubricity additive to ethanol to enable the usage of the conventional diesel combustion process.
-In some cities in Sweden buses manufactured by Scania run on additive treated ethanol.
-The first ethanol bus started service in 1985, and in 2000 there were 407 buses running in Sweden.
+In Sweden ethanol is used in the diesel combustion process in Scania’s ethanol engine by using ignition improver and lubricity additive.
+The first ethanol bus equipped with Scania’s engine started service in 1985, and in 2000 there were 407 buses running in Sweden.
 Now more than 600 buses have been supplied by Scania.
 Today ethanol buses are running also in other countries, for example, in Mexico, Australia, and Denmark.

 Table 1.
 Selected properties of SEKAB's specification for Etamax DTM and Swedish SS 15 54 37 standard for ethanol used in high-speed diesel engines.
 Complete requirements are available from respective organizations.

-Earlier generations of Scania's ethanol buses showed exhaust emissions similar to advanced diesel buses equipped with an oxidation catalyst or particle filters, but higher emissions than those of sophisticated CNG buses (NOx).
+Earlier generations of Scania's ethanol buses showed exhaust emissions similar to advanced diesel buses equipped with an oxidation catalyst or particle filters, but higher emissions than those of sophisticated CNG buses (particularly the NOx emission).
 The smoke emission from ethanol buses was almost negligible (likewise buses on gaseous fuels).
-Acetaldehyde emissions were high for ethanol buses, but the cancer risk index low (similar EPA factors used as for E85).
+Acetaldehyde emissions were high for ethanol buses, but the cancer risk index was low (similar EPA factors used as for E85).
 (Ahlvik 2001).

-Nylund et al. (2011) reported of tests with Scania's new generation ethanol vehicles: two trucks and one bus; all with the 8.9-litre 270 hp ethanol engine.
-As reference, three diesel trucks (Euro V), three diesel buses and two CNG buses (stoichiometric and lean-burn) were tested.
-In general, NOx emissions from ethanol vehicles were average, but PM emissions lower (buses) or significantly lower (trucks) compared to diesel vehicles without particulate filters (even 75% reduction in PM).
+Nylund et al. (2011) studied two trucks and one bus equipped with Scania's new generation ethanol engines; all with the 8.9-litre 270 hp ethanol engine.
+As reference, three diesel trucks (Euro V), three diesel buses and two CNG buses (stoichiometric and lean-burn) were studied.
+In general, the NOx emissions from ethanol vehicles were average, but PM emissions lower (buses) or significantly lower (trucks) compared to diesel vehicles without particulate filters (even 75% reduction in PM).
 The stoichiometric CNG bus showed lowest, whereas the lean-burn CNG bus the highest NOx values.
-PM emissions were higher for ethanol than for CNG average (Figure 1).
+PM emissions were higher for ethanol than for CNG average (Figure 2).
 Energy consumption of the ethanol bus was some 8% higher, and for ethanol trucks marginally lower, than the average diesel.
 It was noticeable that for the CNG buses energy increase was close to 40%, respectively.
 The conclusions seems to be quite similar with the new and older generation of ethanol vehicles: exhaust emissions from ethanol vehicles are close to clean diesel vehicles equipped with NOx and PM reducing technologies, whereas the sophisticated stoichiometric CNG vehicles are the cleanest.

 Ahlvik, P. (2001) Swedish Experiences from Low-Emission City Buses: Impact on Health and Environment.
 DEER´01, August 5-9, 2001.